geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 .. _keypair-label:

-For the first time of using EC2, you need to create and download a "Key Pair".
-This is equivalent to the password you enter to ssh to your local server, but much safer than a normal password.
-Here, such "password" is a file, being stored in your own computer.
-The only way to share your server password with others is to share that file.
+For the first time of using EC2, you will be asked to create and download a file called "Key Pair".
+It is equivalent to the password you enter to ``ssh`` to your local server, but much more secure.

-Give your KeyPair a name, click on "Download Key Pair", and finally click on "Launch Instances". (for the next time, you can simply select "Choose an existing Key Pair" and launch).
+Give your "Key Pair" a name, click on "Download Key Pair", and finally click on "Launch Instances". (for the next time, you can simply select "Choose an existing Key Pair" and launch).

 .. figure:: img/key_pair.png
   :width: 500 px